 dosiRING: the extremity dosimeter

-Monitoring extremities radiation exposure, in particular fingers, is crucial for interventional radiologists and medical staff potentially exposing their fingers to radiation in the course of medical procedures.
-X-ray imaging and nuclear medicine procedures can cause quite high extremity doses, often close to the legal limits.
+Monitoring radiation exposure to extremities, particularly fingers, is important for interventional radiologists and other medical staff who may expose their fingers to radiation during medical procedures.
+X-ray imaging and nuclear medicine procedures can result in high doses to extremities, often close to legal limits.

-Our dosimeter ring was designed to attain maximal comfort with following characteristics:
+Our dosemeter ring was designed for maximal comfort:

 small and comfortable:

-- the cap has a minimal thickness enabling accurate beta measurements while still being sufficiently robust to resist harsh environments
+o the cap has a minimal thickness enabling accurate beta measurements while still being sufficiently robust to resist harsh environments.

 dosiWEB: the WEB service platform

-With dosiWEB you have full flexibility on when you register your modifications.
-Also, all changes done by the 10th of the month prior the new wear period are considered for all dosimeters issued for the next wear period.
+With dosiWEB, you have full flexibility on when you register changes.
+For Swiss clients, changes entered by the 15th of the month before the new wear period will be taken into account for the next wear period.

-- view the dose records and download PDF dose records by person or department.
-Dose records are on-line within 3-5 days from receipt of dosimeters
+- View and/or download dose records by person or department.
+Dose records are accessible on-line within 3-5 days from receipt of returned dosemeters

-- add new persons and their dosimeter requirements
+- Add new persons and their dosemeter requirements

-- cancel dosimeter issue to a wearer or interrupt the dosimeter issue for a time period (maternity leave, ….)
+- Cancel dosemeter issuance for a wearer or interrupt issuance for a certain time period (maternity leave, sabbatical,…)

-- transfer wearer from one department to another with a simple click
+- Transfer person from one department to another with a simple click

-- manage and view the dose measurements of your transport and ambiance dosimeters as you do for monitored persons
+- Manage and view dose measurements of your transport and ambiance dosemeters (same as for persons)

-dosiWEB uses a secure access via the standard internet https protocol.
-Each client gets individualized access codes for the designated personnel, typically radioprotection officers or health physicists.
+dosiWEB uses secure access via the standard internet https protocol.
+Each client receives individualized access codes for designated personnel, typically radioprotection officers or health physicists.

 dosiBOARD: safekeeping the dosimeters during the wear cycle

-Keeping dosimeter centralized when not in use during a wear period has been shown to be a good practice to minimize dosimeter losses and streamline the dosimeter exchange process at the end of a wear period.
-From a radioprotection perspective it is also a good practice since it assures all dosimeters of the organization are exposed to the same background radiation, avoiding possible small dose inconsistencies among wearers.
-Keeping dosimeters together is a legal requirement in certain countries.
+Centralizing dosemeters when not in use during a wear period has shown to be a good practice to minimize losses and streamline the exchange process at the end of a wear period.
+It is also a good radioprotection practice, as it ensures all dosemeters in an organization are exposed to the same background radiation, avoiding possible small dose inconsistencies among wearers.
+In certain countries, keeping dosemeters together is also a legal requirement.

 TLD Technology and Dose reassessing capabilities

-This emitted light is proportional to the Gamma, X-ray or Beta radiation the wearer was exposed to during the wearing period.
-This measurement is done in a TLD-Reader, an instrument which counts the photons emitted during the heating cycle and stores the measurement data.
-This measurement data is then processed with an algorithm which determines the dose of the exposure based on the measurements of each TLD element readings.
-The raw measured data (the glow curves) is kept in the database and thus available for further analysis when needed.
+The measurement is done using a TLD reader, which counts the photons emitted during the heating cycle and stores the measurement data.
+This data is then processed using an algorithm that determines the dose of the exposure based on the readings of each TLD element.
+The raw measured data (the glow curves) is stored in the database for further analysis if needed.

-Once analyzed, the dosimeter can be reused since the electrons fell back to the ground energy state and therefore ready to interact with radiation again.
+After the measurement is complete, the dosemeter can be reused because the trapped electrons have returned to the ground state and are ready to interact with radiation again.